 Development Status :: 4 - Beta

-A python software dedicated to the simulation of multiphysical systems in the Port-Hamiltonian Systems (PHS) formalism.
+A Python software (Py) dedicated to the simulation of multi-physical Port-Hamiltonian Systems (PHS) described by graph structures.

-- Inputs are netlist description of network systems (very similar to SPICE netlists).
+- Inputs are netlist descriptions of network systems (very similar to SPICE netlists).

-- The associated graphs are analyzed to produce the system’s dynamics equations in the PHS formalism.
+- The associated graphs are analyzed to produce the core system’s dynamics equations in the PHS formalism.

-- Simulations (i.e. solving DAE equations) are performed based on a variety of numerical methods (can be extended with new ones).
+- Simulations (i.e. numerical solving of DAE equations) are performed based on a variety of numerical methods (can be extended with new ones).

-- The corresponding C++ simulation code is automatically generated and called from python (but can be used in other applications).
+- The corresponding C++ simulation code is automatically generated and called from python (can also be used in bigger applications).